-- (1) Process EFFECTIVENESS and Efficiency What are your PROCESS EFFECTIVENESS and efficiency RESULTS?
-What are your RESULTS for KEY MEASURES or INDICATORS of the operational PERFORMANCE of your KEY WORK and support PROCESSES, including PRODUCTIVITY, CYCLE TIME, and other appropriate measures of PROCESS EFFECTIVENESS, efficiency, security and cybersecurity, and INNOVATION?
+- b.
+Work Process Effectiveness Results - (1) Process EFFECTIVENESS and Efficiency What are your PROCESS EFFECTIVENESS and efficiency RESULTS?
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of the operational PERFORMANCE of your KEY WORK and support PROCESSES, including PRODUCTIVITY, CYCLE TIME, and other appropriate MEASURES of PROCESS EFFECTIVENESS, efficiency, security and cybersecurity, and INNOVATION?
 How do these RESULTS differ by PROCESS types, as appropriate? - (2) Safety and Emergency Preparedness What are your safety and emergency preparedness RESULTS?
-What are your RESULTS for KEY MEASURES or INDICATORS of the EFFECTIVENESS of your organization's safety system and its preparedness for disasters or emergencies?
-How do these RESULTS differ by location or PROCESS type, as appropriate?

-c.
-Supply-Network Management RESULTS
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of the EFFECTIVENESS of your organization's safety system and its preparedness for disasters or emergencies?
+How do these RESULTS differ by location or PROCESS type, as appropriate? - c.
+Supply-Network Management RESULTS d.
+Results of PLANET FRIENDLY INITIATIVES